 The Vista College Paralegal Training Program

 Vista College offers an Associate of Applied Science Degree in Paralegal program that can provide the skills you need to enter the paralegal profession.
 You’ll be able to complete your training in as little as 70 weeks, either by attending our Amarillo, TX campus or by completing your studies online.
 As a Vista College graduate, you will also have access to our Career Services Department throughout your career.
-For more details about our paralegal training program, please click here.
+Learn more about our paralegal training program here.

 Photo (CC) via Paige